 Executive Order (EO) 12898, Federal Actions to Address Environmental Justice (EJ) in Minority Populations and Low-Income Populations, requires the "the fair treatment and meaningful involvement of all people, particularly minority and low-income populations, in the environmental decision-making process."
-Under EO 12898, each federal agency must identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.
+Under E.O.
+12898, each federal agency must identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and lowincome populations.

-The United States Department of Transportation (USDOT) Order 5610.2C and Federal Highway Administration (FHWA) Order 6640.23A provides the fundamental regulatory framework for ADOT to ensure compliance with Executive Order 12898.
+The United States Department of Transportation (USDOT) Order 5610.2C and Federal Highway Administration (FHWA) Order 6640.23A incorporate the requirements of Executive Order 12898 and outline DOT and FHWA-specific policies regarding environmental justice.